thomasyang44/collaborate/docs/ocp/ocp-commands-10-scale-down.md

-# Reference for OCP and CP4BA
+# Thomas Reference for OCP and CP4BA

 ## OC Login